Pixel

 New Jersey workers’ compensation benefits fall into five main categories:

-Medical benefits — Employers must cover all necessary and reasonable medical treatment, prescriptions, and hospitalization services related to a work injury.
+Employers must cover all necessary and reasonable medical treatment, prescriptions, and hospitalization services related to a work injury.
 An employer can designate an authorized treating physician for all work-related injuries.
 An injured worker can choose the treating physician only when an employer refuses to provide medical treatment or an emergency exists.
-In the event of an emergency, an injured worker still needs to notify an employer as soon as possible concerning the treatment being received.
+In an emergency, an injured worker must notify an employer as soon as possible concerning the treatment being received.

-Temporary disability benefits — An injured worker disabled for a period of more than seven days is eligible for temporary total benefits at a rate of 70 percent of their average weekly wage.
+An injured worker disabled for more than seven days is eligible for temporary total benefits at a rate of 70 percent of their average weekly wage.
 The benefits cannot exceed 75 percent of the statewide average weekly wage (SAWW) or be less than the minimum rate of 20 percent of the SAWW.
-Temporary benefits are provided during the period when a worker is unable to work and is under active medical care; the minimum rate in 2020 is $252 while the maximum is $945.
-Benefits are terminated when a worker is released to return to work in some capacity or they have reached the state of maximum medical improvement (MMI), which describes the point when additional treatment will no longer improve the medical condition of an injured worker.
+Temporary benefits are provided when a worker cannot work and is under active medical care; the minimum rate in 2020 is $252, while the maximum is $945.
+Benefits are terminated when a worker is released to return to work in some capacity or they have reached the state of maximum medical improvement (MMI), which describes when additional treatment will no longer improve the medical condition of an injured worker.

-Permanent partial benefits — A work-related injury or illness that causes a partial permanent disability will result in benefits based upon a percentage of certain “scheduled” or “non-scheduled” losses.
-Scheduled losses involve arms, legs, hands, feet, fingers, toes, eyes, ears, or teeth, but non-scheduled losses are any areas or systems of the body not specifically identified in the schedule (such as the back, heart, or lungs).
-Permanent partial benefits are paid weekly and are due after the date temporary disability ends.
-In 2020, the minimum permanent partial award is $35 and the maximum is $945.
+A work-related injury or illness that causes a partial permanent disability will result in benefits based upon a percentage of certain “scheduled” or “non-scheduled” losses.
+Scheduled losses involve arms, legs, hands, feet, fingers, toes, eyes, ears, or teeth.
+However, non-scheduled losses are any areas or systems of the body not specifically identified in the schedule (such as the back, heart, or lungs).
+Permanent partial benefits are paid weekly and are due after the date the temporary disability ends.
+In 2020, the minimum permanent partial award is $35, and the maximum is $945.
 You can review the complete schedule of disabilities for maximum benefits.

 It’s All About Results